-The composite transition combines the video data from 2 video tracks into one.
+The Composite transition combines the video data from two video tracks into one.
 This transition is used in combination with Alpha Channel information supplied by one of the Alpha Manipulation Effects or by the use of a Wipe File.
-This Alpha Channel data describes how the two video track data should be combined.
+This Alpha Channel data describes how the data from the two video tracks should be combined.
 Until you define some alpha channel data using an Alpha Manipulation Effect or a Wipe File, changes in the Composite transition settings will have no visible effect.

 Alpha operation options are Over, And, Or and Xor

 Over Operation produces this (after you deal with the messed up preview - see hint below).

 Xor Operation produces this (after you deal with the messed up preview - see hint below).

 I am not sure I understand what the And and Or Alpha operations do.

 What the Project Monitor looks like when you have just selected the Composite transition in the timeline.
 This is not what the rendered video will look like.

 To get a look at what the video will render as, you need to click Video 1 and then Video 2 in the timeline.

 What the preview looks like once you select Video 2 in the timeline.
 This is what the rendered file will look like

 See this tutorial that describes how to use: